jlianyz/first-project/README.md

 * Ensuring that the site looks consistent across all major browsers (IE, Chrome, Safari, Firefox, Edge) and mobile devices of various sizes (extra small mobile screen, average mobile screen, iPad and iPad pro screens)
 * Checked that there were no grammatical errors, the right images were showing up at the right places (eg. the image carousel shows in large devices and is hidden in mobile devices) and that content was easy to read

-During testing, it was found that the flip card does not work on IE. When flipped to the back, the image rotated 180 degrees but the text did not show up.

 Also, for tablets, it was found that the video and google Maps iframes were not responsive and overlapped into adjacent columns.
 As such, I wrapped them in a div and made the div responsive.

+Known bugs: During testing, it was found that the flip card does not work on IE. When flipped to the back, the image rotated 180 degrees but the text did not show up.
 ***
 ### Deployment
 This site is hosted using GitHub pages and is deployed from the master branch.
 Code is written in AWS Cloud 9, and upon committing to the repository, the deployed site will be automatically updated.
 The file architecture is as such: